Israel negotiating Pfizer surplus with other countries, official says

-JERUSALEM, July 4 (Reuters) - Israel is in talks with other countries about a deal to unload its surplus of Pfizer/BioNtech (PFE.N), COVID-19 vaccines, doses of which are due to expire by the end of the month, a health ministry official said on Sunday.
+JERUSALEM (Reuters) - Israel is in talks with other countries about a deal to unload its surplus of Pfizer/BioNtech COVID-19 vaccines, doses of which are due to expire by the end of the month, a health ministry official said on Sunday.

 Hezi Levi, the ministry’s director-general, did not provide details about the number of doses Israel was looking to hand over in an apparent swap arrangement.